1. Which track session is most appropriate for me/my child?

 11. Do I need to stay and supervise my child?

-Parents of primary school aged children are able to stay in the trackside spectators area, however we ask that you respect the current Covid and social distance guidelines while doing so.
+Parents of primary school aged children are able to stay in the trackside spectators area.
 We ask that parents do not enter the track centre or coaching area without first asking one of the coaching team.